Seasawher/mathlib4-help/src/tactics.md

 * `trans s` replaces the goal with the two subgoals `t ~ s` and `s ~ u`.
 * If `s` is omitted, then a metavariable is used instead.

+Additionally, `trans` also applies to a goal whose target has the form `t → u`, in which case it replaces the goal with `t → s` and `s → u`.

 # transitivity
 Defined in: `Mathlib.Tactic.tacticTransitivity___`